-OneSavings Bank has been a constituent of NCYF’s portfolio for some time, and a holding that has been discussed in previous notes.
-In June 2020, in the manager’s view, banks and insurance companies (including OneSavings Bank) still represented an opportunity.
-As 2020 has shown, these institutions are now much better-capitalised than they were as we approached the top of the last cycle in 2007-08, but in the manager’s view, the market’s attitude towards them has seen remarkably little change.
-He thinks that this continues to make them natural candidates for NCYF’s portfolio, as their issues tend to pay a relatively-high yield for their level of risk.
+OneSavings Bank has been a constituent of NCYF’s portfolio for some time, and a holding that we have talked about in previous notes.
+When we last discussed it in our June 2020 note, we commented that, in the manager’s view, banks and insurance companies (including OneSavings Bank) still represented an opportunity.
+As 2020 has shown, these institutions are now much better-capitalised than they were as we approached the top of the last cycle in 2007-08, but the market’s attitude towards them has seen remarkably little change.
+This continues to make them natural candidates for NCYF’s portfolio, as their issues tend to pay a relatively-high yield for their level of risk.
 Ian says that OneSavings Bank is performing as expected and its 2059 FRNs, having fallen as low as 76.5 in March last year, have seen a strong recovery and are once again trading above par.

 R.E.A.
 Holdings preference shares – palm oil price has recovered strongly

 Long-term NCYF holding, R.E.A.
 Holdings (www.rea.co.uk) is engaged in the cultivation of oil palms in the Indonesian province of East Kalimantan and in the production and sale of sustainable crude palm oil, and associated palm products, from the fruit harvested from its oil palms.
-In QuotedData’s June 2020 note, it was stated that, due to a low palm oil price, R.E.A. had suspended the dividends on its preference shares.
-Then, the team at CQS felt that R.E.A.’s management was being cautious because of the low palm oil price, but with this recovering, it expects preference share dividends to resume later in 2020, which proved to be the case.
+We last discussed the holding in our June 2020 note, where we explained that, due to a low palm oil price, R.E.A. had suspended the dividends on its preference shares.
+We commented in our June 2020 note that the team at CQS felt that R.E.A.’s management was being cautious because of the low palm oil price, but with this recovering, it expects preference share dividends to resume later in 2020, which proved to be the case.

 Since then, the palm oil price has continued to strengthen and the company is emerging from the crisis with a superior market position (R.E.A. was one of the few palm oil producers that was able to continue to put fertiliser on its oil palms, which is crucial to maintaining the plantations’ health and yield) and the price rise is largely falling through to the company’s bottom line.
 In turn, this is feeding through into the arrear payments on the preference shares.
 Ian says that, at current palm oil prices, R.E.A. should be able to clear the arrears on its preference shares in less than two years.

-R.E.A. is focused on sustainable palm oil cultivation and, in the manager’s view, is one of the best palm oil producers in terms of its ESG credentials.
+As we have discussed previously, R.E.A. is focused on sustainable palm oil cultivation and, in the manager’s view, is one of the best palm oil producers in terms of its ESG credentials.
 More information on its sustainability can be found at www.rea.co.uk/sustainability/certification.
-With the company selling into a market that is seeing both growing demand and a supply shortfall that is not quickly eliminated, the manager expects to see a favourable pricing environment for some time which could ultimately lead to a recovery in the preference share price as well.
+With the company selling into a market that is seeing both growing demand and a supply shortfall that is not quickly eliminated, the manager expects to see a favourable pricing environment for some time which should ultimately lead to a recovery in the preference share price as well.
 While the CQS team also like and hold R.E.A. equity, they consider that, at present the preference shares are the optimal component of the capital structure to hold.

 Ian says that there is little change for Aggregated Micro Power Holdings (see page 6 of our June 2020 note for more information).
-He says that the company, which provides biomass boilers for schools and council offices, has performed very well throughout lockdown.
+The company, which provides biomass boilers for schools and council offices has performed very well throughout lockdown.
 Ian thinks that there is a good chance that the bond could be called in October.

 Diversified Gas and Oil has benefitted from a colder-than-normal winter and has done very well as a consequence.
-Ian says that it keeps ticking along and has a nicely protected book of business.
-Euronav and American Tanker have moved down NCYF’s rankings largely due to sterling appreciation, but Ian says that their businesses are otherwise performing as expected.
+It keeps ticking along and has a nicely protected book of business.
+Euronav and American Tanker have moved down NCYF’s rankings largely due to sterling appreciation and their businesses are otherwise performing as expected.

-Investors should be aware that, in the short term, at least, NCYF may lag equities, particularly when these markets surge ahead in risk on phases.
+In our previous notes, we have commented that we think a strategy such as NCYF’s (one that is focused on generating a high level of income while protecting and modestly growing capital) is best assessed by looking at the size and consistency of its total returns over longer-term horizons.
+We would highlight that, in the short term, at least, it is somewhat inevitable that NCYF will lag equities, particularly when these markets surge ahead in risk on phases.
 Similarly, it is likely to lag cash returns in difficult periods when both fixed income and equity markets are struggling.
-For those reasons it is perhaps best to focus on long term returns.

-However, following the unusual disruptions of 2020, investors might want to give some consideration to NCYF’s more recent performance.
+However, as we discuss in the peer group section below, following the unusual disruptions of 2020, we think that some emphasis might be placed on NCYF’s more recent performance.
 Specifically, the three-year period in Figures 12 and 13 includes the market crash during which, as discussed in previous notes, NCYF suffered heavily as it was perceived to be of higher risk due to its higher-yield focus.
 More recently, it has benefitted as vaccine roll-outs have progressed and further signs have emerged that its holdings, particularly those that are experiencing more-challenging trading environments due to current restrictions, may benefit from a further relaxing of restrictions as economies re-open.

 As illustrated in Figure 12, NCYF has provided NAV and share price total returns that, almost without exception, are ahead of both the UK equity market (as represented by the MSCI UK Index), Libor + 3% and CPI + 4% – all by some margin.
 The most obvious exception is the three-year period which, as discussed above, includes the effects of the market collapse (the one-year period largely captures the recovery, but emits the effects of the fall).
 NCYF’s performance relative to the various comparators, including its peer group, is particularly strong over the five and 10-year periods (although NCYF’s NAV and share price fall modestly behind CPI +4% over 10 years).